 Who pays for a funeral if there is no money?

-It isn’t every day that families or friends suddenly have to face planning, organising and paying for a funeral.
-If you have never lost anyone close, then you could be forgiven for not knowing the associated costs when it comes to paying for a funeral.
+It isn’t every day that families or friends suddenly have to face organising and paying for a funeral.
+If you have never lost anyone close, then you could be forgiven for not knowing the associated costs when it comes to arranging a funeral.

-One constant when it comes to funerals, is the fact that there is usually a bill due, especially if a traditional funeral managed by a local funeral director is opted for.
-Funeral providers put a lot of time, effort and resource into arranging a funeral, which is often reflected in the cost of the funeral.
+A funeral can cost thousands of pounds, so it’s important to think about how much it will cost and how it will be paid for.
+Funeral providers put a lot of time, effort and resource into arranging a funeral, which is often reflected in the cost.
 In the UK, the average price for a basic funeral is £4,417*, with burials usually costing more than cremations.

 In the first instance, check to see if there is any record of a funeral plan or insurance policy, or if you have access to their personal documents or email account, check here for any mention of a funeral plan.
 Even if you can’t find any in-depth details but maybe the odd letter or email, you can always call the particular provider to see if they have anything on record.
 If you manage to find a plan or policy, then this could cover some or all funeral costs.